magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/response-validator.md

 }
 {% endhighlight %}

 Now, the newly added validator should be specified for a specific command.
-Below is an example of an authorization command:
+Below is an example of specifying a validator for an authorization command:

 {% highlight xml %}
 ...